appacademy/Module-2-Resources/week-6/w6-review-guide/w6-study-guide.md

         -   Can be useful when the graph is very wide with many branching paths, like finding the exit to a maze.
 -   Complexities:
     -   Implementing it recursively.
-    -   can be slower with smalller graphs, like unbalanced BST, that more closely resemble a linked list.
+    -   can be slower with smaller graphs, like unbalanced BST, that more closely resemble a linked list.
 -   Use Cases:
     -   DFT is more suitable for game or puzzle problems.
 We make a decision, then explore all paths through this decision.
 And if this decision leads to win situation, we stop.